-What could be better than a glass of chilled, refreshing mojito on a hot day?
+What could be better than a chilled glass of refreshing mojito on a hot day?
 Not surprisingly, this drink was given a day on the holiday calendar – National Mojito Day.
-The classic recipe consists of white rum, sparkling water, mint, lime juice and sugar and is one of the nation’s favorite drinks.
-It is valued for freshness, unique flavor notes, as well as the ability to fantasize – add fruits, berries, herbs.
+The classic recipe consists of white rum, sparkling water, mint, lime juice, and sugar, and is one of the nation’s favorite drinks.
+It is valued for freshness, unique flavor notes, and it also goes well with fruits, berries, and herbs.

 Mojito first appeared in 1586 in Cuba.
-Historians have not yet found the exact version of the invention of the drink, so there are at least three versions, the Cuban one sounds the most plausible.
-So, Francis Drake was looking for an effective remedy for scurvy, as well as dysentery.
-The solution turned out to be not only effective, but also tasty.
-Initially, it was made from a South American liqueur, mint and sugar cane.
-The ship’s crew noticed an improvement in the condition and treated with pleasure with the help of a drink.
+Historians have not yet found the exact version of how the drink was invented, so there are at least three versions.
+The Cuban one sounds the most plausible.
+Francis Drake was looking for an effective remedy for scurvy, as well as dysentery.
+The solution turned out to be not only effective but also tasty.
+Initially, it was made from a South American liqueur, mint, and sugar cane.
+The ship’s crew noticed an improvement in their condition and took to the drink with gusto.

-- The birthplace of mojito is considered to be an island in Cuba – La Bodeguita del Medio.
-In 1931, two drinks appeared on the bar’s menu – a mojito with gin, as well as a mojito with rum.
+- The birthplace of mojito is considered to be an island of Cuba – La Bodeguita del Medio.
+In 1931, two drinks appeared on the bar’s menu – a mojito with gin, as well as one with rum.

-- In 1939, the mojito recipe appeared in El Floridita’s Book of Cocktails.
+- In 1939, a mojito recipe appeared in El Floridita’s Book of Cocktails.

-- The mojito’s popularity is partly attributed to Ernest Hemingway, rumored to have been the writer’s favorite drink when he lived in Havana.
+- The mojito’s popularity is partly attributed to Ernest Hemingway.
+It is rumored to have been the writer’s favorite drink when he lived in Havana.

 - Mojito recipes are endless.
-The drink is prepared with pineapple, ginger, lychee, basil, peach, strawberries.
+The drink is made with pineapple, ginger, lychee, basil, peach, and strawberries.

 The easiest and most enjoyable way to celebrate National Mojito Day is to gather a group of friends and go to your favorite cafe or bar.
-You can organize a family holiday near the pool and barbecue or in the entertainment center.
-Come up with your own mojito recipe with your favorite fruits, berries and spices.
-And if you prefer a classic taste, mix soda water, lime juice, rum, your favorite syrup and sugar, don’t forget fresh mint leaves.
+You can organize a family day at the pool and barbecue, or at the entertainment center.
+Come up with your own mojito recipe with your favorite fruits, berries, and spices.
+And if you prefer a classic taste, mix soda water, lime juice, rum, your favorite syrup, and sugar, and don’t forget fresh mint leaves.

-If the weather is hot and you want something unusual, make mojito ice cream – mix condensed milk and cream, freeze, add some rum, lime juice and mint leaves.
+If the weather is hot and you want something unusual, make mojito ice cream – mix condensed milk and cream, freeze it, then add some rum, lime juice, and mint leaves.

-Surely you will be interested to know the history of the appearance of mojito, read about it on the Internet and tell it on social networks.
+Surely you will be interested to know the history of the mojito, so read about it on the Internet and talk about it on social networks.